Help families in Southwest Ohio, Northern Kentucky and Southeast Indiana file their taxes, claim credits, and get the refunds they’ve earned.

 - Online training (IRS Link and Learn)Online videos from Refund Ohio

 - State tax training

 - Intake and quality review training: (slideshow from IRS)

 - PracticeLab for TaxSlayerSoftware: Use TrainProWeb to access the practice Lab

-Download the print version of the volunteer-training-guide here.
+Download the print version of the here.

 Want to help us spread the word?
 Print and share our flyer.